plotly/Streaming-Demos/node_examples/simple-signal-stream/README.md

 ### Success?
 Cool!
 Now have some fun and modify these scripts, change the data stream or open it up in the webapp and restyle it and click the `save` button and have your changes propogate to any shared plots that are currently viewing your data!
 Check out our other examples and don't forget to send us a tweet of your favourite streaming plots @plotlygraphs.
 Stream on!

-### Hmmmm...
-This is all new and experimental so no worries, send me an email at ben@plot.ly.
-I will get back to you ASAP.